NateTheGrate/EstimatingTreeHeights/README.md

 Then,you have to have a RGB color image of the area as well as a digital surface map (DSM) and digit terrain map (DTM) of the same area.
 Put those in data/images

+Note: it is important that you name the DTM 'bare_earth.png' and DSM 'highest_hit.png' as well as changinge the min and max values of each in /src/dataentry/image_processing.py under DSM_MIN DSM_MAX DTM_MIN DTM_MAX

+## Operating the program
+There are several command line arguments you are going to want to use if you want the full functionality of the program.
+The order of which matters here.

+First is the demo option: setting to True will evaluate a test set and give you heights for each tree found.
+Setting to False will evaluate training performance on the training set.
+This is False by default.

+Second is the is_knn option: setting to True will use k-nearest-neighbors algorithm. setting to False will use the nueral net.
+This is False by default.

+Third is the path of the rgb image. default is COLOR_IMAGE = './data/images/color.png'

+Fourth is the path of the training csv (it will create a new one if it does not exist). default is TRAIN_CSV = "./data/csv/canopiesFromHighestHit.csv"

+Fifth is the path of the test csv (it will create a new one if it does not exist). default is TEST_CSV = "./data/csv/canopiesFromColor.csv"

+Let's assume you want to use all the default paths, so that the first two are all you need to worry about.

+For example, if you wanted to evaulate test data on the nueral net using default paths you would use: `python ./src/main.py True False`

+If you wanted to evaluate training performance on the knn, you would use: `python ./src/main.py False True`

+Note: The image outputed in ./data/figures will be labelled with errors--not heights--when you set demo=False (when you evaluate training).
+It will be labelled with heights when you set demo=True